gmontamat/pyaw-reporting/README.md

 # PyAwReporting

 An AdWords API large scale reporting tool written in Python.
-Reports are downloaded as plaintext files but connectivity with a database engine such as MySQL, PostgreSQL, and MongoDB can be implemented upon request.
+Reports are downloaded as plaintext files but connectivity with a database engine such as MySQL, PostgreSQL, or MongoDB can be implemented upon request.

 ## Important Note